thinganhado/TIRP_ClassForge/app/models/README.md

 ## Data Files

-- `teacher_comments.csv`: Contains teacher comments and corresponding recommendations used for similarity matching
+- `cleaned_teacher_comments (1).csv`: Contains teacher comments and corresponding recommendations used for both ML training and similarity matching

 ## How to Use